spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-dynamic-multiple-stores.md

 ## Define the store context

-You can define regions by domains and define stores by domains or by headers.
+You can define regions by domains or by headers.
 We recommend defining stores by regions, which is supported by default.

 Defining stores by headers is not supported by default, but you can use the following workaround.